stevearrants/stevearrants.github.io/_posts/2026-02-10-virtual-interviews.md

 The "Tell me about yourself" question is your first chance to stumble or to shine.
 Instead of wandering through your chronological work history, treat this question like a documentation project.
 Structure it.

-Prepare a "pitch deck"—a simple, three-to-five-slide presentation you screenshare.
+Prepare a "pitch deck"—a simple, three-to-five-slide presentation you can screenshare.
 An example might be:

 * **Slide 1: The Snapshot:** Your name, your core identity (e.g., "API Documentation Specialist" or "End-User Guide Expert"), and no more than three key skills that relate to the job posting.
 * **Slide 2: The Philosophy:** A brief statement about how you approach technical writing (e.g., "I believe in docs-as-code and user-centric design") and why.